dolmades/dolmades-cli/README.md

 ./goglizer -u
 ```
 The `-u` parameter tells `goglizer` to retrieve the dolmades runtime container and your personal game list.
-The authorization credentials are being stored in the dolmade runtime container for subsequent usage.
+The authorization credentials are being stored in your home directory for subsequent use.
 After success a list of your games is being shown.

 ```